Lamine Camara

-Mamadou Lamine Camara (born 1 January 2004) is a Senegalese professional footballer who plays as a midfielder for club Monaco and the Senegal national team.
+Lamine Camara (born 1 January 2004) is a Senegalese professional footballer who plays as a midfielder for club Monaco and the Senegal national team.

 Club career

 Early career

 Born in Diouloulou, Camara played for Galaxy FA in Dakar, followed by Casa Sports, before joining Génération Foot in November 2019.

 Metz

 In February 2023, Camara signed for French side Metz on a three-and-a-half-year deal.
 On 15 April, he made his debut, coming off the bench in the 89th minute, in a 3–0 victory over Bordeaux in Ligue 2.
 In his second match for the club, a 3–1 win at Saint-Étienne, Camara assisted a goal for Koffi Kouao before being sent off in the 79th minute for tripping Mathieu Cafaro.
 After serving a suspension, Camara made two more appearances as a substitute as Metz gained promotion to Ligue 1 with a third-placed finish.

 Camara became a regular in the Metz team upon their return to Ligue 1 and, on 22 October, he scored his first goal for the club in a 2–1 away defeat against Monaco.
 The goal was scored from his own half, as he hit a first-time strike from a distance of 58 m over Monaco goalkeeper Philipp Köhn after dispossessing Youssouf Fofana.

 After finishing in 16th place in Ligue 1, Metz faced Saint-Étienne in a two-legged play-off.
 Camara assisted Ismaël Traoré's goal in the away leg and scored the opening goal in the home leg but this was not enough to stop Metz from losing 4–3 on aggregate and being relegated back to Ligue 2.